 As the add-in developer, you can work with Redemption, developed by fellow Outlook MVP Dmitry Streblechenko, which makes it easier to program your solution without triggering such prompts (and makes it easier to program against Outlook in general as well).

 Trust Center Settings

-Since Outlook 2007, no security prompts will be shown when you have a virus scanner installed which reports its status to Windows and reports its status as “Valid”.
+Security prompts will not be shown when you have a virus scanner installed which reports its status to Windows and reports its status as “Valid”.

 In this configuration, you shouldn’t get any security prompts.
 The greyed out settings can only be changed when you start Outlook with administrative privileges.